GFDaniel/Countries/README.md

 ## Demo URL
-See the react app in [https://gfdaniel.github.io/Countries/](Demo) to view it in the browser.
+See the react app in [Demo URL](https://gfdaniel.github.io/Countries/) to view it in the browser.

 ## Enable Cookies